UK Executive in Alberta with $500K Share Options: Section 128.1 Step-Up and Capital Gains Planning in 2026

 The documentation requirement is absolute.
 James needs the following, all dated March 3, 2026:

 Without contemporaneous evidence, the CRA can challenge the step-up and potentially tax the full lifetime gain from the original option grant price — adding approximately $370,000 CAD of phantom gain to James's Canadian tax base.
-At Alberta's 48.00% top rate on the included portion, that documentation failure could cost $100,000+ in unnecessary Canadian tax.
+At Alberta's 48.00% top rate on the included portion (a flat 50% in 2026 — the proposed June 2024 increase to 66.67% on gains above $250,000 was cancelled by the federal government in March 2025 and never took effect), that documentation failure could cost approximately $89,000 in unnecessary Canadian tax.

 Alberta's 48% Top Rate: The Provincial Advantage on Large Capital Gains